armando1339/quick-start-react-app/README.md

 Once you have run the command, you can start developing your React.

-## Deply to Heroku
+## Deploy to Heroku

-Inside the folder run the following command:
+Inside the root dir run the following command:

 ```
 heroku create